 No wonder we’re drowning.
 These are our Patrons, kids.
 And just in case you were wondering: no, they didn’t buy any Art that night, either.
 What a shock.
 But unfortunately, that wasn’t the worst thing I witnessed that night.
 Despite my being there almost two hours, I saw only a handful (less than 10) of my fellow Artists, and the number of Patrons barely topped 90.

 Now while that may seem like a lot, it really isn’t- especially when you consider the number of people who come out for First Friday, and it’s downright pathetic as a show of solidarity from the Arts community.
+While it is true that over 100 Artists donated their work, it begs the inevitable questions: where were they that night?

-Where were their friends, their families, the Patrons of these established professionals?
 Why wasn’t it packed to the rafters with the kind of support that actually helps?
 Does this space have to be bulldozed or turned into a Banana Republic before we appreciate it’s inherent value?

+If the Community doesn’t get it together, we’ll have our answer in about a year, I guess.
 And we aren’t going to like it, I can promise you that.
 But on the upside- if it all goes south, then maybe Amy Silverman will finally get that Sephora she’s always wanted downtown, and that’s something, I guess.

 So, one story down, one tale yet to go.
 And this one is just downright depressing on many different levels.
 On the surface I will admit, it sounded great- a casual get together of the downtown Arts Community under the roof of one of my favorite places in Phoenix, the MonOrchid Gallery.